 You should always use a spell-checker when you can, but sometimes spell-checkers are not available.
 That is why we can't become totally spell-checker dependent!
-You will need to develop good spelling skills to be a successful student (and adult).
-When you're ready to work on your spelling skills, you can start with this list of techniques.
+Read over this list of techniques and try to make them a part of your routine.

 1. Make yourself a list of problem words.
 If there are certain words you have already identified that you misspell frequently, make yourself a spelling list.
 Practice writing these words ten times each, just like you did in elementary school.
 Practice a little every night and eliminate words when you feel you've conquered them.